effiemakri/backend-coding-challenge/solution/README.md

 > 1. Create a database user with the username `engagetechuser` and password `engagetech`.
 > 0. Create a database (`engagetechdb`), and a table `expenses`with columns `id`, `date`, `amount`, `vat` and `reason`.

 `schema.sql`contains the necessary sql to perform the above.
-Please make sure you have `MySQL`.
+Please make sure you have `MySQL` running.

 Compile the web-app backend
 --------------